DigitalPublishingToolkit/TOD15-Online-Courtship/md/01_Intro-Final-summariese-16Sep.md

 intimate experience, monetizing the relationship.
 Also Reichert’s analysis examines the cartographic visualizations and the underlying structures within this system.
-The changing role of digital intimacy within the market is also changing the way we perceive relationships, especially considering that Google, Facebook and Twitter form the largest shares in the market.
+The changing role of digital intimacy within the market is affecting the way we perceive relationships, especially considering that Google, Facebook and Twitter form the largest shares in the market.

-This book attempts to shed light on the online dating phenomenon through varies methodologies with an eclectic approach.
+This book attempts to shed light on the online dating phenomenon through various methodologies with an eclectic approach.
 If we think about the data and analysis of the use of these websites and other platforms employed for online dating purposes, it is easy to see that online courtship will become an increasingly embedded social norm for